 Figure ?.
 Percentage decrease in the number of baits infested by little fire ant at six treatment sites (X axis = Delimiting Survey and LFA Treatment Episodes, Y axis – Percent Baits with LFA).
 No little fire ants were detected following the 7th and 8th treatments at any of the sites, and further treatment at all sites was terminated.
 (Source: Dr. Ross Miller, University of Guam)

 New Pest Detections

-Serianthes nelsonii seedlings attacked by bark beetle (from Aubrey) and photos?
+Serianthes nelsonii seedlings attacked by bark beetle (from Aubrey) and photos?: INCLUDED IN SEPARATE FILE